Klus3kk/microsociety/README.md

 ## Description

 MicroSociety is an object-oriented simulation project that models a dynamic society with AI-driven behaviors, events, and interactions.
 The project uses AI to create a lively environment with support for both traditional Q-learning and TensorFlow-based deep learning.

-## Setup Options

-MicroSociety offers some setup options depending on your platform and AI requirements:

-- **With TensorFlow (Linux/macOS/Docker)**: Full AI capabilities including deep Q-learning with TensorFlow
-- **Without TensorFlow (All platforms)**: Q-learning based AI without TensorFlow dependencies
-- **Windows**: Automatic fallback to Q-learning (TensorFlow C API has incomplete headers on Windows, will be fixed in the future)

 ## Platform-Specific Setup

 ### Linux/macOS (Full TensorFlow Support)

-**Prerequisites:**

-- CMake 3.14+
-- C++17 compatible compiler
-- Git

 **Build with TensorFlow:**